victorgcb1987/GAQET2/README.md

 ## ## OMArk Completness metrics explanation
 Completeness describes how our proteome overlaps with a conserved ancestral gene set of the species’ lineage.
 The gene set is classified in hierarchical orthologous groups (**HOGs**).
-Each HOG is a single ancestral gene.
+Each HOG represents a single ancestral gene.
 Check https://doi.org/10.1038/s41587-024-02147-w for a in-depth explanation
  | Nomeclature     | Description                                  |
 |---------------|----------------------------------------------|
  |{Taxon}-HOGs|Number of HOGs in our species' nearest {taxon}  |